andwn/marsdev/README.md

  - `sudo apt install -y git build-essential texinfo wget openjdk-11-jre`
  - `git clone https://github.com/andwn/marsdev && cd marsdev`
  - `make m68k-toolchain z80-tools sgdk`
+ - `sudo make install`
  - Copy out the `examples/sgdk-skeleton` project and start coding.

 ### What is the difference between this and the other Genesis/Mega Drive toolchains?

 SGDK's bundled toolchain only works on Windows, and Gendev only on Linux.
-The goal originally was to have something I could use on all of the "big 3" platforms, but now with WSL it's a moot point and I only have to worry about the Unix-likes.
+The goal originally was to have something I could use on all the "big 3" platforms, but now with WSL it's a moot point and I only have to worry about the Unix-likes.
 So here are the main things I am aiming for these days: